 Crystal Bay is perhaps one of Bali’s most famous dive sites and certainly the most popular during the July to October Sunfish season.
 The dive site is given its name due to amazing ‘crystal’ visibility that is usually experienced.

-A more advanced dive, the site needs to be dived at depth to be truly appreciated and there is often strong current to be found, but in return we find an impressive site quite different to others around the islands.
+A more advanced dive, the site needs to be dived at depth to be truly appreciated.
+There is often strong current to be found, but in return we find an impressive site quite different to others around the islands.
 As we drift along the wall there is an abundance of invertebrates, octopus and nudibranchs to be found hiding in the cracks of the wall.
 Looking out into the deep blue we can often observe Reef Sharks, Bull Rays, Eagle Rays and Mola Mola.

 Toyapakeh means ‘Salt Water’ in Balinese and this site is considered by many to be the most rewarding dive around the islands.
-From the minute you drop down it is very easy to see why, as you find yourself surrounded by school after school of fish, not to mention the spectacular topography of the site.
-The shallow bay is covered with a beautiful array of hard and soft corals and offers protection from the fast moving current of Ceningan Channel.
+From the minute you drop down it is very easy to see why, as you find yourself surrounded by school after school of fish.
+Not to mention the spectacular topography of the site.
+The shallow bay is covered with a beautiful array of hard and soft corals and offers protection from the fast moving Ceningan Channel.
 Here we can have time to explore and find scorpion fish, orangutan crabs, mantis shrimp, blue ribbon eels and some pretty cool nudibranchs.

 As we head out deeper towards the channel, we begin to drift with the current along the steeping slope passing by large coral formations.
 Schools of red toothed Trigger Fish, Unicorn Fish and Batfish swim all around.
 We can also encounter large Barracuda and Giant Trevally.
-Generally the current runs North along the dive site, making for an excellent drift dive, however the conditions can sometimes be tricky making for a more adventurous dive in differing directions.
+Generally the current runs North along the dive site, making for an excellent drift dive.
+The conditions can sometimes be tricky making for a more adventurous dive in differing directions.
 Heading deeper on the slope larger pelagics such as Mola Mola, Eagle Rays and even whale sharks have been spotted here .

 On the South end of Toyapakeh we find a magnificent wall dive.
 From 5-15 metres we find a coral plateau and then the site drops off into a very deep wall and the big blue.
 The constant current running along the wall makes for fantastic diving for those a little more experienced.
 The nutrient rich waters allow both hard and soft corals to thrive here as well as an abundance of marine life.

 As we drift along we can find invertebrates hiding in the cracks of the walls, as well as giant Moray Eels and Octopus.
-Schools of Sweetlips, Red Tooth Trigger Fish and Batfish are to be seen as well as the chance to encounter Reef Sharks, Grouper, Barracuda and Mola Mola.
+Schools of Sweetlips, Red Tooth Trigger Fish and Batfish are to be seen around.
+As well as the chance to encounter Reef Sharks, Grouper, Barracuda and Mola Mola.
 We have even been lucky to encounter oceanic Manta swimming past in the deep channel.

 The North of the islands